boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 *Errors*

 * `Unknown Session ID`
-* `Unknown Channel ID`
 * `Subscription Already Exists`

+*Notification*

-*Notification* Each notification sent to the user should contain the following data:
+Each notification sent to the user should contain the following data:

-* `Final Channel Balance`: [List of Balance Info]
+* `Closing State`: [Payment Channel]

-#### 8. Cancel Subscription To Channel Close
+#### 8. Unsubscribe To Channel Closes

-Cancel the subscription for channel close events corresponding to the specified subscription ID.
+Unsubscribe to notifications when channels in the specified session are closed by the peer.

 *Parameters*

 * `Session ID`: [String] Unique ID of the session.
-* `Channel ID`: [String] Unique ID of the channel.

 *Return*